thirteendogs/mydietproject/README.md

 - **npm run crypres:open** (to run E2E test with cypress)

 ##  TODOs
-- Add notifications for event like login in, login out etc.
 - Add more ingredients.
 - Posibility to remove meals.
 - Add new section to configure your diet.